Zafra troglodytes

 Zafra troglodytes is a species of sea snail in the family Columbellidae, the dove snails.

 Description

 Shell size varies between 2 mm and 6 mm.

+This species is more biconical in shape than Zafra succinea, with a carinated protoconch, and a different colour pattern.

 Distribution

-This species is distributed in the Red Sea and in the Indian Ocean along Madagascar and in the Western Pacific Ocean.
+This species occurs in the Red Sea, Aden and Djibouti; and in the Indian Ocean off Madagascar and in the Western Pacific Ocean.